tobek/headsoak/notes.md

 ##### sharing structure

-- sharer has in each tag (and duplicated in each note) a sharer child with {'simplelogin:23': 'r', 's...': 'w'} for read write. share-ees can read all info about these tags (to find which docs) and notes.
+- sharer has in each tag (and duplicated in each note) a `sharer` child object with {'simplelogin:23': 'r', 's...': 'w'} for read write. share-ees can read all info about these tags (to find which docs) and notes.
 - share-ee has /user/uid/share/sharer-uid/tag-id/r|w|x. this is set by the *sharer*. share-ee can look in /user/uid/share to get all info about stuff shared with them
 - share-ee creates tags and notes with uid:tag/note-id on them
     - tags have no info (maybe just private?), but name etc. are populated on startup.